These Healthy Oatmeal Cookies are soft, chewy, and are loaded with oats and dark chocolate chips!

 How to Make Healthy Oatmeal Cookies

-• Chill the dough: Place the bowl of dough in the fridge to chill.
+• Chill the dough: Place the bowl of dough in the fridge to chill for 30 minutes.

-Indulge a bit and save the rest for later.
-Freeze some or package them up as gifts.
+Indulge a bit and save the rest for later!
+Freeze some healthy oatmeal cookies or package them up as gifts.
 Make sandwich cookies with healthy buttercream or healthy chocolate frosting.
 They are the perfect addition to your holiday baking tray.
-Just don’t forget to leave some out for Santa!

 Tips for Best Results

-• Chill and Bake: It’s super important to bake right after the dough has chilled.
-Because there is a purpose behind putting it in the fridge if you allow it to warm back up again, that defeats the purpose.
-The butter needs to solidify to be able to work its magic in creating a lovely chewy cookie that isn’t flat.
+• Bake right after chilling: Bake right after the dough has chilled, don’t let it sit on the counter.
+Because there is a purpose behind putting it in the fridge.
+If you allow it to warm back up again, that defeats the purpose.

-• Make Ahead: This dough will keep in the fridge for up to 2 days ahead of baking.
-Once you take it out just make sure to bake immediately.
-You can also freeze the dough for up to 3 months, which will come in handy if you’re thinking ahead to Christmas.
-Roll the dough into balls and freeze them on a sheet for an hour.
+Freezing the dough: You can freeze the dough for up to 3 months.
+Roll the dough into balls and freeze them on a baking sheet for 1 hour.
 Then transfer to a Ziploc bag.
 This way you can take out individual balls and bake as many as you need at a time.
 Thaw the dough in the fridge for a few hours before baking.

 FAQs